chukwudibarrah/wedding/README.md

 Vite - to create the lightweight React base
 React JS library
-Tailwindcss - styling and mobile-first design
-Firebase - handle/store the database of the RSVP form responses Framer Motion
+Tailwindcss - styling and mobile-first design Nodemailer - manage the backend of the RSVP form responses Framer Motion

 ### Continued development